ElMassimo/capybara-compose/docs/api/index.md

 ### **should**

-Returns a test helper with a positive [assertion state], allowing any [assertions] to be chained after it.
+Returns a test helper with a positive [assertion state], allowing any [assertions][api_assertions] to be chained after it.

 Also available as `should_still`, `should_now`, `and`, `and_instead`, `and_also`, `and_still`.